How to rebuild your credit

 Rebuilding credit can take time.
 And just how long it takes to rebuild credit depends on your circumstances.
 Things like your credit history and current scores play a part in how long it takes to rebuild credit.

-The good news is most things won’t impact your scores forever.
+The good news is that most things won’t impact your scores forever.
 And the effects of negative factors may decrease over time.
 Being patient and forming good financial habits can pay off in the long run.

 Even if you’re just starting out, it may be worth researching credit cards.
 With responsible use, you could use a credit card to help rebuild your credit.